academic-innovation/mogc-partnerships/README.md

 ### 11. Stop and launch again:

-This step will bundle the mogc-partnerships backend API plugin and frontend-app-mogc-partners MFE.
+This step will bundle the mogc-partnerships backend API plugin and frontend-app-mogc-partners MFE into the Tutor Docker images and rebuild.
 ```
 tutor dev stop && tutor dev launch
 ```